 Hi-fi sound for the outdoors

 - Excellent sound

 - Waterproof design

 The A1 2nd gen is the world’s first Bluetooth-only speaker to support Alexa, but more than that, it’s a portable speaker with an excellent audio performance.

 Alexa works by communicating via the Bluetooth signal from your phone, providing answers to your queries without much in the way of hiccups.
 The speaker is full water- and dustproof, but at £200 it’s not a speaker to be careless with anyway.
 It’s the audio that makes the biggest impression here: detailed, clear and boasting plenty of bass from a small form factor, it’s a wonderfully expressive effort.

 - Read our B&O Beosound A1 2nd Gen review

 3. Sonos Move

-A versatile outdoor speaker
+A outdoor speaker that adapts to its surroundings

 - Big, powerful sound